 What to do

 If the sun’s shining, the lawns of Riegrovy Sady are sure to be packed with picnickers, partiers and families of all ages, all admiring (or awaiting) the sunset view over the city.
-This sprawling park also boasts one of the city’s most popular beer gardens.
+This sprawling park also boasts one of the city’s most popular beer gardens, which is packed throughout the long summer months.
+Jiřího z Poděbrad Square boasts one of Prague's most iconic churches, the Art Nouveau Church of the Most Sacred Heart of Our Lord, which boasts the largest clock-face in Czechia.

 Where to eat

 Cover your table in tapas at Kofein.
 Indulge in high-end vegetarian at Etnosvět or casual at Radost FX.
 Taste the delicious influence of Prague’s Vietnamese community at Pho Vietnam Tuan & Lan, French cuisine at Marthy’s Kitchen, or comfort food at Bad Jeff’s BBQ.
+Finally, Mikrofarma bistro and deli (found on Jiřího z Poděbrad square) is a must for carnivores, with some of the best sandwiches going.
 When it comes to food, Vinohrady’s all about variety.

 What to drink

 Náměstí Míru (technically ‘Peace Square’, though nobody calls it that) is surrounded by the very best purveyors of Czech beer culture.
-Choose from the lively beer hall atmosphere of the Prague Beer Museum or the smaller, microbrew aficionado’s 20 PIP Craft Beer Pub.
+Choose from the lively beer hall atmosphere of the Prague Beer Museum or Prague's best Irish pub in Beckett's.
+Nubeerbar is a must for craft beer lovers, while basement bar Ossegg eschews flashy gimmicks in favour of fantastic beer and equally good food.

 Where to stay